-October 1969: Muskie ’36 speaks at the Bates Moratorium
+October 1969: Muskie ’36 speaks at Bates during the Vietnam Moratorium

 The Oct.
 15 schedule included a Chapel dedication of the day to “Peace Action,” followed by the movie A Face of War.
 At 11 a.m. was a Lewiston-Auburn community march and rally, then a Chapel teach-in.
 After a resolution presentation and dinner came Muskie’s address at 8 p.m.
 Students, faculty and staff with ID cards entered the Alumni Gym through the men’s locker room side entrance for preferred seating, while the rest of the media and curious spectators packed in to witness the event.

 In a way, Muskie’s speech typified Bates’ egalitarian roots and reinforced the College as a bastion of free thought.
 “I say that on the issues of Vietnam we have much to learn from each other, and we can only learn if we are willing to listen to each other and to reason with each other.”

 Thirty-six years, students and faculty approach the classroom and perpetuate the spirit of Muskie.
 In an era when violence threatened to oust voices, a Batesie stood for the power of reason.

 by Ted Bronstein ’09